gio78ct/HomeAssistant/DUCKDNS.md

 https://www.splitbrain.org/blog/2017-08/10-homeassistant_duckdns_letsencrypt

 GUIDA per AIO installer (H.A. gira su virtualenv)
 Set all this up via the pi user using sudo.
 Once you get to the point of creating the hook.sh file, you must make it executable.
-Then, change ALL permissions for ownership over to homeassistant for the entire dehydrated directory. sudo chown -R homeassistant:homeassistant dehydrated/
+Then, change ALL permissions for ownership over to homeassistant for the entire dehydrated directory

+sudo chown -R homeassistant:homeassistant dehydrated/

-You will ALSO need to add the cronjob to the homeassistant user because the pi user will not have permissions to the hook.sh. sudo su -s /bin/bash homeassistant crontab -e come ultima riga incollare:
+You will ALSO need to add the cronjob to the homeassistant user because the pi user will not have permissions to the hook.sh.

+sudo su -s /bin/bash homeassistant

+crontab -e

+come ultima riga incollare:
 0 1 1 * * /home/homeassistant/dehydrated/dehydrated -c